-Escheat estates and absentee distributees
+Escheat estates and absentee distributee

-What is an escheat estate?
+- What is an escheat estate?

-What is an absentee distributee?
+- What is an absentee distributee?

 An absentee distributee is any person who is a beneficiary of a will or a trust that has not been located.
-If a personal representative cannot locate a beneficiary of a will or trust the personal representative is required to follow the procedures outlined in RCW 11.76.200 through 11.76.230.
+If a personal representative cannot locate a beneficiary of a will or trust, the personal representative is required to follow the procedures outlined in RCW 11.76.200 through 11.76.230.

-Frequently asked questions about Escheat Estates
+Frequently asked questions (FAQs)

-Who qualifies as a legal heir?
+- Who qualifies as a legal heir?

-Are escheat estates different from unclaimed property?
+- Are escheat estates different from unclaimed property?

 For unclaimed property reporting and claims, go to www.ucp.dor.wa.gov.

-How do I report a potential escheat?
+- How do I report a potential escheat?

-File the Notice of Escheat Estate Form.
+File the Notice of Escheat Estate form (Fill-In or Print).